tylerwatkins101/Hotel_Review_Summary_Project/README.md

 ## An overview of the function of the code.

-The code is used to help potential hotel guests get a better overall view of a hotel's reviews.
+The purpose of the code is to help potential hotel guests quickly get a good overall summary of a hotel's reviews.

 The potential guest inputs a selected hotel name and several useful summaries of the past reviews are displayed including: